Skip to content

 WindowsWindows Service / Task Scheduler

-After installation, you can manage the daemon with:
+After installation, manage the daemon with:

 bash